 Integrated Processing Development Scheme (IPDS) was implemented during the 12th Five Year Plan under the Ministry of Textile, Government of India.
-IPDS is a government-sponsored scheme which was launched as an initiative to establish four to six brownfield projects and three to five greenfield projects under the cost of Rs.
+It is one of the many government schemes implemented in recent times IPDS is a government-sponsored scheme which was launched as an initiative to establish four to six brownfield projects and three to five greenfield projects under the cost of Rs.
 500 crore.
 This scheme aims at addressing the environmental issues faced by the textile units in India under the approval of the Cabinet Committee on Economic Affairs (CCEA).

 This article will talk about IPDS in details and the objectives of IPDS.
 Integrated Processing Development Scheme is an important topic for the IAS Exam and is included in the GS-III section of the UPSC Syllabus.